helio-frota/eog-atari/README.md

 # eog-atari
-Learning some assembly using 6502 processor of atari 2600.
+My attempt to port a game I made years ago to assembly language using 6502 processor of atari 2600.

 ## Build and run